 I saw the web growing with new technologies, becoming rich and fully feathered as it currently is.
-I've seen how and why several technologies and websites rise and fall.
-I dealt with different programming methods and saw how using abstract layers, MVC architecture and design patterns help code reusability, scalability, and maintainability.
+I've seen how and why several technologies and models rise and fall.
+I dealt with different programming methods and saw how using abstract layers, architecture and design patterns help code reusability, scalability, and maintainability.

 This adventure helped me learn how the basic units of web work, how to deal with the end users to gain more attention and make them feel satisfied with the services they receive.
 It also helped me get adapted to the new tools and understand the principal concepts of the new technologies as they got introduced to the industry.

 I'm super enthusiastic about building new and cool stuff.
 When I create such things, I'm the first one who enjoys the outcome of the product and I get a kick out of it every time I see them appreciating the result.